 - The second bedroom is a small double in the eaves, with a child's bed alongside it.
 It has its own bathroom, though

-- Be aware that the owners' house is on the road below, and the 2 gardens connect, though you're completely private
+- Note that the owners' house is on the road below, and the 2 gardens connect, though you're completely private

 Best time to go